The Lady Gouldian Finch

 • Tip: If a parent tosses the first chick that hatches, s/he usually cannot be trusted to parent any of the chicks remaining to hatch.
 Usually the cock is the culprit who tosses the babies.
 You can try removing the cock from the cage and replacing the tossed baby back into the nest for the hen to raise.
 If the hen does not return to incubating or if she also tosses the baby, you will need to place the tossed baby and any remaining fertile eggs under foster parents.
 If you do not have a foster pair available, you can try to use an incubator and hand feed the babies that hatch.
 You should strongly consider culling any bird from your breeding program which refuses to raise its young properly after several unsuccessful clutches.
 Breeding bad parents (or any tossed chicks they produce) only selects for poor parenting skills.
 ALWAYS wash your hands before handling eggs or chicks!

 The chicks grow rapidly.
 Within the first few days their skin darkens from light pink to grayish blue.
 They will begin to beg audibly at day 3, and grow louder as they grow older and stronger.
 Around day 9 their first pin feathers begin to erupt from the skin and their eyes begin to open.
 The parents usually stop brooding the chicks when they are about 8-10 days old.
 I have found that the best age to close band or ring the chicks is when they are about 12 days old.
 By day 20-23, the chicks are fully feathered and ready to leave the nest.
 Young emerge from the nest with olive-gray plumage and may still have the blue nodules at the sides of their beaks (dilutes, yellows and silvers will emerge with lighter coloring, and blues will emerge with grayish-blue coloring).
 See the "life cycle" time table below for additional information about chick development.
-Continue feeding a high quality diet substituted with egg food until the birds and their young finish their molt.
+Continue feeding a high quality diet substituted with egg food until the birds and their young finish their molt, then place them on an austerity diet until the next breeding season approaches.
 In some cases, juveniles from earlier clutches (or juveniles in the same clutch as a stunted nest-mate) will help feed their younger siblings.
 Pairs should be limited to three clutches per year, and will often begin to molt as soon as breeding has ceased.

 Life Cycle